 The gut-skin connection is strong due to the bacteria cross-talking.
 So when consuming yogurt, bacteria residing on the skin respond to improve skin quality.

 Most commercial yogurt is packed with sugar and artificial additives.
 A good yogurt should contain active bacteria that produce a number of compounds for a smooth and supple skin.

 Making yogurt or kefir at home is simple.
 In the grocery store, look for Greek yogurt or regular unsweetened, organic yogurt.

 Yogurt skincare recipes

-The lactic acid in yogurt works well on dry skin.
-It can also have a mild bleaching effect.
-Therefore, try yogurt to remove skin discoloration.
+Lactic acid in yogurt works well on dry skin and can have a mild bleaching effect to remove skin discoloration.

 - 2 tablespoons plain yogurt

 Blend all ingredients to a smooth paste, apply to your face and leave it on for 15 minutes.
 Rinse with a warm washcloth.

 - 2 tablespoons aloe vera gel or juice